 Contact us to find out more or to borrow a box.

 The National Motor Museum Trust works with individuals, community groups and other museums to deliver a range of unique projects.
-Currently we our working on the Drive for Change project, marking the centenary of the Representation of the People Act 1918, which gave all men and some women the vote for the first time.
+Our latest project, The Drive for Change, marks the centenary of the Representation of the People Act 1918, which gave some women the vote for the first time.

-Our most recently completed project, KEEP CALM and STEAM Ahead, aimed to unlock information about the Collections and develop an imaginative new range of family activities for visitors.
+Our recently completed project, KEEP CALM and STEAM Ahead, unlocked information from the Collections to help develop an imaginative new range of family activities for visitors.
 Prior to this we completed a First World War commemorative project using social media and specially curated exhibitions to explore the impact this conflict had on the leisure motoring industry.